AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/adobeanalytics-link.md

 1. Enable **Custom Link Tracking** to override the link tracking configuration of the Adobe Analytics framework and to enable link tracking for the current link.

 1. (Optional) To track events with the link click, add Adobe Analytics event names in the **Include Adobe Analytics Variables** field.
-Séparez le nom de plusieurs événements par des virgules, par exemple
+Séparez plusieurs noms de événement par des virgules, par exemple

    `event1, event22`.